bugosiphionah/outreachy-openstack/notes/kubeadm-and-openstack.md

 ### Join worker nodes

-Also use kubeadm join to add workesr.
+Also use kubeadm join to add workers.

     sudo   kubeadm join --token bdc910.dac015f93ad5a064 10.50.0.11:6443